11 Quarto

 Figure 11.8: Make Commit

-Finally, push your committed changes to the online repository:
+Finally, push your committed changes to GitHub:

 Figure 11.9: Make Push